How To Catch Any Fish

 Peacock Bass Lures

 Large topwater propeller lures are well known to attract the large peacocks in the Amazon.
 While these work, they are not a high percentage lure most of the time.
 However, the massive explosion the peacocks make when they attack these is worth giving up a few strikes.
 They should be fished in a rip-pause-rip manner most of the time.
+I don't like giving lures a long pause; Peacocks often lose interest when things stop moving.
 The rips should be 2-3ft so that you can throw up a lot of spray.
 This is not a subtle lure and the average size fish you get is larger than other lures.
 It's good to always have a heavier rod rigged with one of these to make a few casts over a promising point before probing with smaller lures.
 For years the old standby was the Luhr Jensen Woodchopper but other lures have since come on the market.
 I like the Pavon Prop because it is less tiring to work but it is hard to find.

 Probably the best high percentage peacock bass lure is the bucktail jig of the type pictured below.
-Those catch both large ones and small ones, and my 19.5lb peacock pictured above bit a jig.
+Those catch both large ones and small ones.
 They also have the side benefit of catching a number of other interesting Amazon species that don't usually hit the prop lures.
 If you want action, this is your lure.

 A jerkbait like a Rapala X-Rap or a Yo-Zuri Crystal Minnow should catch some fish most of the time if fished erratically with quick jerks.
 I once had both a 15lb and a 6lb peacock hooked on the same X-Rap.
 After a tough back and forth battle the knot gave right at the boat.
 I let fly with a few choice expletives and thought that would be the end of it.
 However, a few minutes later the lure floated up with the fish still attached.
 I guess they got tired fighting each other.
 We floated closer and I lobbed a cast with another lure to try and snag the lure.
 Unfortunately the splash spooked the bigger fish and it powered downwards, taking the smaller fish with it.
 I can still see them sinking into the depths and the pain has only lessened slightly with time.
 A large caiman headed their way and I'm guessing they got eaten by it.